hjkgrp/starter-hugo-research-group/content/post/2017-03-10-molsimplify-tutorial-6-placing-structures-slabs/index.md

 ---
-title: molSimplify Tutorial 6: Placing structures on slabs
+title: "molSimplify Tutorial 6: Placing structures on slabs"
 subtitle:

 # Summary for listings and search engines